 Hot Dog: Extend your pointer finger on both hands and make the rest of the hand into a fist.
 Face palms towards your face and allow your 2 extended pointer fingers to touch each other at the finger tips.
 Place them about 7” from your face.
 Stare at the fingers where they meet.
 Continue staring until a small hotdog – or illusionary mini finger – is created in between them.
 Now look beyond the fingers about 10 feet or more in front of you so the small mini-finger disappears.
 Repeat looking close, then far 3 times total.
 This also has benefits for near/far perception.

-Brain Points Accupressure: There are 2 points on either side of the top of the rib cage which, when pressed deeply will activate the brain.
-Press both points simultaneously with your thumb and third finger for a minute or more, while breathing, going deep without being painful.
+There are 2 points on either side of the top of the rib cage which, when pressed deeply will activate the brain.
+Press both points simultaneously with any hand, using your thumb and third finger for a minute or more.
+Push gently inward in small circles, while the other hand is placed gently over the abdomen.
+Continue to breath, going deep without being painful.
 Then repeat switching hands.

 Energy Release: wrap your right leg over your left at the ankle.
 Wrap your right hand over your left at the wrist.
 Fold fingers together like you are holding hands, and turn the hands inward and upward while still clasping the fingers.
 Stay in this position.
 Mouth is closed, tongue is touching the roof of your mouth.
 Breathe deeply and continuously for a minute or more.
 This balances your energies.